openp2pdesign/simple-chat/README.md

-# Simple Chat window: the starter point to build your own chat, in seconds
+# Simple Chat window: the starter point to build your own chat, in seconds.
+Forked from cesarve:simple-chat.

 ## Features